Jeimer Candelario Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in MLB.
+- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in the league.

-- The Phillies have a 4.70 team ERA that ranks 25th across all league pitching staffs.
+- The Phillies have a 4.65 team ERA that ranks 25th among all MLB pitching staffs.

-- Phillies pitchers combine to surrender 61 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Phillies pitchers combine to allow 61 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- In his most recent time out -- out of the bullpen on Thursday -- the lefty threw two innings against the New York Mets, giving up one earned run while surrendering two hits.
+- In his last appearance on Tuesday against the New York Mets, the lefty went 6 2/3 innings, allowing two earned runs while surrendering five hits.

-- The 31-year-old has put together a 3.20 ERA and 11.9 strikeouts per nine innings across 15 games this season, while giving up a batting average of .213 to his opponents.
+- In four games this season, the 27-year-old has a 7.13 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.